Could SIBO be driving your gut symptoms?

 - frequent antibiotic usage

-- low stomach acid which can allow more bugs in
+- low stomach acid which can allow more microbes into the digestive system.

 Other conditions associated with SIBO include